medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ### 2.1 MedComMessagingMessage (Bundle)
-The MedComMessagingMessage is a base resouruce in all meassages.
-This resource is of thype Bundle.
+The MedComMessagingMessage is a base resouruce in all messages.
+This resource is of type Bundle.
 This means that the MedComMessagingMessage collects resources together into a single instance containing context.
 These resource bundles are useful for a variety of reasons, including sending a set of resources as part of a message exchange.

 | Links for MedComMessingMessage|
 |:---|